justnelling/opencamp_backend_course/project/README.md

 A vanilla ActivityPub server implementation that focuses on the core protocol without additional features.
 This implementation explores the fundamental concepts of ActivityPub including actors, objects, and activities.

-### `/project/mastodon/client`
+### `/project/mastodon_client`

 A client implementation that reads from a public Mastodon instance.
 This demonstrates how to interact with existing Mastodon servers using their API.

-### `/project/mastodon/server`
+### `/project/mastodon`

-Our main implementation that builds a Mastodon-compatible server.
-This is integrated with:
+Our main implementation that builds a Mastodon-compatible server with the following components:

-- `/project/mastodon/frontend` - A web interface for interacting with the server
+- `/server` - Core server implementation with:
+  - FastAPI endpoints
+  - ActivityPub protocol implementation
+  - Queue system for federation
-- `/project/database` - CockroachDB integration for persistent storage
+  - Database integration

-This implementation combines Mastodon's features with our own database backend, providing a complete social media platform.
+- `/frontend` - Streamlit-based web interface
+- `/cockroachdb_setup` - Database initialization and schema

-## Core ActivityPub architecture:
+## Core Components

+### ActivityPub Architecture

 - Actor: fundamental primitive component of the social web (think like traditional 'account', but buffed)

-- Defines a core 'distributed event log' architectural model for the open social web: to model any social interaction, use an extensible Object, wrapped in an Activity.
+- Defines a core 'distributed event log' architectural model for the open social web

-- Defines a Server-to-Server (S2S) protocol for distributing Objects and Activities to interested parties
+- Server-to-Server (S2S) protocol for distributing Objects and Activities

-- Defines a Client-to-Server (C2S) protocol for client software to interact with Actors and their data
+- Client-to-Server (C2S) protocol for client software interaction

-- Uses the ActivityStreams 2 (AS2) core data model to describe commonly used social web activities, and the corresponding ActivityStreams Vocabulary that describes common extensions to AS2
+- ActivityStreams 2 (AS2) core data model

-- Uses Linked Data (JSON-LD) as decentralized mechanism for publishing data model extensions
+- Linked Data (JSON-LD) for data model extensions

+### Queue System

+The server implements a RabbitMQ-based queue system for handling ActivityPub federation:

+- Three main queues:
+  - `activitypub_outbox`: New activities waiting to be processed
+  - `activitypub_processing`: Activities currently being processed
+  - `activitypub_failed`: Failed activities for retry
+- Features:
+  - Durable queues (survive RabbitMQ restarts)
+  - Message persistence
+  - Automatic retry mechanism (up to 3 attempts)
+  - Fair distribution of work

-## Database Integration
+### Database Integration

-The server now uses CockroachDB for persistent storage.
-Key features:
+The server uses CockroachDB for persistent storage with:

-- User accounts with password-based authentication
+- User accounts and authentication
 - Status storage with media attachments
 - Hashtag support
 - Follower/Following relationships
 - Media attachments for posts

-### Database Setup
+#### Database Setup

 1. Start CockroachDB: